RamyAlshurafa/react-lifecycle/README.md

   $ git clone git@github.com:RamyAlshurafa/react-lifecycle.git
   $ cd react-lifecycle
 ```
- This workshop will divided into stages:
+ This workshop will be divided into stages:
 ## Stage-0 => Base stage:
 ```bash
 $ npm i
 $ npm run start:stage-0
 ```

-This stage contains the core file structure required for next stages.
+This stage contains the core file structure required for the subsequent stages.

 ```bash